obsproject/rfcs/text/0039-service-overhaul.md

 - `OBS_FRONTEND_EVENT_SERVICE_UPDATED` emitted when the service had a parameter updated (no id change) like when a user has changed one of the available properties/settings of the actual service.

 Each service integration plugin will react to at least the two first to add or remove his related docks.

+#### How docks will keep their state between session and profile
+Actually the dock state is global in the config, but with docks that appear depending on the service which is per profile which is still the case with "old" integrations.

+This which can lead to dock state losses between profile switching and exiting.
+The "old" integration actually store a dock state in the profile config and restore it after being the integration loaded is loaded.

+But making restoring a dock state from a plugin should be the last resort.
+Making it per profile could avoid this.

+Integrations docks will be added after specific frontend event.
+So after each of them the dock state needs to be restored.

+`OBS_FRONTEND_EVENT_FINISHING_LOADING` (finishing not finished) needs to be created to allow adding docks and restore dock state before `OBS_FRONTEND_EVENT_FINISHED_LOADING` is emitted.

+Like this `OBS_FRONTEND_EVENT_FINISHED_LOADING` keep his meaning and does not get a restore dock state after it.

 #### Manage Broadcast
 YouTube is not the only service that could have or need a "Manage Broadcast" button.
 So adding a way to make other service plugin able to use it.